1-844-633-5433

 MED Resolution 6: Solve problems through creativity & innovation

 Over 15 years ago, Dr. Nick Ellis encountered a problem while volunteering as a translator for short-term medical mission trips.
-The medical clinics were only in town for one week and couldn’t provide seriously ill patients with the ongoing medical care they needed.
+The medical clinics were only in town for one week.
+We couldn’t provide seriously ill patients with the ongoing medical care they needed.

 This experience inspired Dr. Ellis to create the MEDLIFE model.
 With local medical staff providing high-quality healthcare year-round in low-income communities, we disrupted and improved upon the traditional medical mission model.